-2.43.
+2.49.
 The layout of the proposed development will provide an appropriate easement for the existing underground infrastructure, which include sewers and gas pipes.
 No arrays will be erected over the line of any underground infrastructure.
-The applicant is in discussion with Welsh Water to agree a strategy for the directional drilling of the cable run under its main sewers.
+The applicant is in discussion with Welsh Water and Wales & West Utilities to agree a strategy for the directional drilling of the cable run under their assets.